The Gardner method for symmetries: Gardner method for symmetries

 Thus we can generate explicit formulas for the infinite hierarchy of symmetries of pKdV or KdV using (\ref{thecs}) to find the $c_i$ and then expanding (\ref{f1Q}) for pKdV or (\ref{f2Q}) for KdV in inverse powers of $\alpha$.

-In fact the function $Q(\alpha)$ that has emerged as a generating function for symmetries of KdV can be identified with the ``resolvent'' of KdV (see \cite{Dic0} section 3.7).
-Writing $v_\alpha=\frac {\psi_{\alpha x}}{\psi_\alpha}$, equation (\ref{BT10}) becomes the Schr\"odinger equation
+The function $Q(\alpha)$ that has emerged as a generating function for symmetries of KdV can be identified with the ``resolvent'' of KdV (see \cite{Dic0} section 3.7).
+Writing $v_\alpha=\frac {\psi_{\alpha,x}}{\psi_\alpha}$, equation (\ref{BT10}) becomes the Schr\"odinger equation

 Using (\ref{sym1}) and the fact that the Wronskian of two solutions of the Schr\"odinger equation is a constant, we find that $Q(\alpha)$ can be identified with the product of two solutions of the Schr\"odinger equation, which is the resolvent.
-However, the proof we have given above that $Q(\alpha)$ is a symmetry of pKdV is new, and as we shall see, this new proof allows generalization to other equations, as well as a simpler proof of properties such as commutativity.
+However, the proof we have given above that $X(\alpha)$ is a symmetry of pKdV is new, and as we shall see, this new proof allows generalization to other equations, as well as a simpler proof of properties such as commutativity.

+A natural question to ask at this stage is whether the generating symmetry $X(\alpha)$ includes more information than the standard infinite hierarchy of commuting symmetries of KdV (commutativity will be proved in our approach in section 3).
+So far we have only considered the consequences of taking $v_{\alpha}^{(1)}$ and $v_{\alpha}^{(2)}$ in (\ref{sym1}) to be the specific solutions of (\ref{BT10})-(\ref{BT11}) given by (\ref{exps}).
+Using the fact that if a single solution of the Riccati equation (\ref{BT10}) is known then it is possible to find the general solution by quadratures, it is possible to rewrite (\ref{sym1}) in the form

+where $C$ is an arbitrary constant.
+Since a linear combination of symmetries is a symmetry, both terms on the RHS must individually be generators of symmetries.
+The nonlocal, noncommuting symmetries associated with the second term were considered recently in \cite{LHC}.
+We leave a fuller study of the content of the generating symmetry $X(\alpha)$ to a further publication.